hilbert/baseimage/README.md

 <a name="upgrading_os"></a>
 ### Upgrading the operating system inside the container

-Baseimage-docker images contain an Ubuntu 16.04 operating system.
+baseimage images contain an Ubuntu 16.04 operating system.
 You may want to update this OS from time to time, for example to pull in the latest security updates.
 OpenSSL is a notorious example.
 Vulnerabilities are discovered in OpenSSL on a regular basis, so you should keep OpenSSL up-to-date as much as you can.

-While we release Baseimage-docker images with the latest OS updates from time to time, you do not have to rely on us.
-You can update the OS inside Baseimage-docker images yourself, and it is recommend that you do this instead of waiting for us.
+While we release baseimage images with the latest OS updates from time to time, you do not have to rely on us.
+You can update the OS inside baseimage images yourself, and it is recommend that you do this instead of waiting for us.

 To upgrade the OS in the image, run this in your Dockerfile: